How To Choose An MC For Your Wedding

 This goes as well for the bride’s MC if you have someone on her side do it.

 If you’re really worried about who you’ve chosen after reading this article you could have final say on any stories or speeches your MC is giving.

-You want to remember the day for how special it was, not for the off collar things said that only one person in the room thought was funny.
+You want to remember the day for how special it was, not for the off-collar things said that only one person in the room thought were funny.